Prithvi Theatre: Re-emergence: 1978 onwards

 The theatre's fifth anniversary in 1983 was celebrated with a festival to showcase the best of Prithvi, an event considered a success with audience and critics alike.
-By now the Prithvi Café, attached to the Theatre had become a well known meeting place for artists and art lovers.
+By now, the Prithvi Café, attached to the Theatre, had become a well-known meeting place for artists and art lovers.

-Jennifer Kapoor, the driving strength, mentor and inspiration of Prithvi Theatre died on 7 September 1984.
-The theatre was not allowed to close on the day of her death, and the ‘show went on’ in true theatre tradition.
-Jennifer and Shashi's eldest son, Kunal Kapoor, with the help of Feroz Abbas Khan, took over the running of the theatre, and held a month-long Festival in February 1985 showcasing theatre from all over India.
-Ustad Zakir Hussain, of whom Jennifer was great fan, performed on her birthday, 28 February during the festival, along with Pandit Shivkumar Sharma.
+Jennifer Kapoor died on 7 September 1984, but the theatre was not allowed to close on the day of her death, and the ‘show went on’ in true theatre tradition.
+Jennifer and Shashi's eldest son, Kunal Kapoor, with the help of theatre director Feroz Abbas Khan, who became the artistic director, took over the running of the theatre and even held a month-long Festival in February 1985, showcasing theatre from all over India.
+Ustad Zakir Hussain, of whom Jennifer was a great fan, performed on her birthday, 28 February, during the festival, along with Pandit Shivkumar Sharma.
 Ustad Zakir Hussain has continued to perform every year on this date at Prithvi – probably the only place where audience members can experience Indian classical music without amplification – in the classic style of a ‘baithak’ – as was traditionally performed.
+For the next 39 years, Hussain performed, curated and hosted the annual ‘Prithvi Memorial Concert’.
+In 2024, he performed with his brothers, percussionists Fazal Qureshi and Taufiq Qureshi, and it turned out to be his last concert as Hussain died in the same year on December 15.

-In the 1990s, Jennifer’s daughter Sanjna Kapoor started to help her brother Kunal Kapoor in the running of the theatre and its various activities.
+In 1993, Jennifer’s daughter, Sanjana Kapoor, started to help her brother Kunal Kapoor in the running of the theatre and its various activities.
 Gradually, as she learned and grew with experience, she added a host of activities and workshops, ‘Prithvi Players’ and ‘Little Prithvi Players’ (Theatre for Children).
+She left her role as director after 2012 to focus on her travelling theatre company.
+Thereafter it is being managed by Kunal Kapoor and his children, actor Zahan Kapoor and Shaira Kapoor.

 The Indian government issued a commemorative stamp in 1995 to mark 50 years of 'Prithvi Theatre'.
-In 2006, its annual festival celebrated the birth centenary of Prithviraj Kapoor, and was titled, "Kala Desh ki Sewa mein" (Art in service of the Nation).

-Prithvi Theatre continues to flourish, providing a home for new talent and source of inspiration to the theatre fraternity and audience with over 540 shows a year, Tuesday through Sunday.
+Prithvi Theatre continues to flourish, providing a home for new talent and a source of inspiration to the theatre fraternity and audience with over 540 shows a year, Tuesday through Sunday.

+Prithvi Theatre Festival

+Prithvi Theatre Festival (PTF) is the annual theatre festival of Prithvi Theatre.
+Started in 1978, it is organised each year around the birth anniversary of thespian Prithviraj Kapoor, which is on November 3.
+The fortnight-long festival is usually held from 1 to 17 November.
+It attracts plays from noted theatre groups from across India, as well as abroad and over the decades has become an important fixture in the cultural calendar of Mumbai city.
+The festival also hosts "StageTalk@Prithvi" sessions and a series of workshops led by industry experts.

+In 2006, the annual festival celebrated the birth centenary of Prithviraj Kapoor, and was titled, "Kala Desh ki Sewa mein" (Art in service of the Nation).